 - Paint coatings – these are the high-end products for protecting vehicle paint.
 They are also the high-intensity application products.
-They require several steps from beginning to end.
+They require several steps from beginning to end when considering car detail Madison WI.
 Not everyone invests the time and energy it takes.
 However, paint coatings last longer than typical sealant, require minimal maintenance and fewer reapplications.
 The coating materials protect from dirt, grime, salt, airborne contaminants and the sun’s UV rays.

 - Protective sealants – synthetic paint sealants are more durable than wax, require less maintenance and are easier to apply than coating products.
 There are products safe for all finishes with or without clear coat.
 Multiple coats may be applied to deepen the shine without weakening the paint.
 The latest polymer technology enhances the protective properties to repel water, road salt, oil, dust and grime.

 - Car wax – the old standby, car wax remains a basic paint protector.
 It is ideal for use all year around but especially in winter.
 An excellent UV barrier it provides an extra layer of protection between paint and grime.
 High-quality carnauba wax applied before the first snow – and road treatments – is the best protection.
 Wax should be professionally applied every three months at least.
 More often if you’re washing your car more often to clean off road salt and chemicals.
 A layer of wax on top of paint sealant enhances the shine.